GQYXYH/realpen/README.md

 > 2. Use the rm command to remove it.
 >   - Ex: rm /dev/shm/sem.qube_servo2_usb$xxxxxxxxxxxxx

-The normal `QubeBaseEnv` should not be initialised solely.
+The normal `QubeBaseEnv` should not be initialized solely.
 There exist multiple subclasses like `QubeSwingupEnv` and `QubeBalanceEnv` that implement specific control problems and their corresponding observation types.
 Furthermore, this repository contains multiple extensions (wrapper, more subclasses, etc. to change observation type, reward functions and more) which can be found in the directory [gym_brt/envs/reinforcementlearning_extensions](./gym_brt/envs/reinforcementlearning_extensions).

 It is recommended to use the `QubeSwingupEnv` or its subclasses since the encoder values of the environment are set to 0 at the beginning which means that either the pendulum in its initial condition is interpreted as a angle of $\pi$ or $0$ respectively.
 Therefore, inaccuracy in the initial conditions lead to wrong states in the environment.
 Especially the simulators are just tested for the `QubeSwingupEnv`.